What is a credit card cash advance?

 Rewards points | Most purchases qualify for rewards points. | Will not earn you any rewards points. |

-These are the types of credit card transactions most commonly classified as a cash advance:
+These are the most common types of transactions typically treated as a cash advance:

 You will be charged a fee simply for using your card to access a cash advance.
 This is usually a percentage of the transaction value – typically ranging from 2-3% of the cash advance amount, or a flat dollar fee on small amounts.

 The interest rate on cash advances is almost always higher than the interest rate on purchases using the card.
 In some cases, it’s substantially higher.
-For example, Money.com.au’s found credit cards with a cash advance rate double the interest rate on purchases.
+For example, Money.com.au analysis shows some credit cards have a cash advance rate that’s double the interest rate charged on purchases.

 If you make use of a cash advance while overseas (e.g. at an ATM while on holiday) you will also likely be charged an overseas ATM fee on top of everything else.